sanitary laterals

 Public Utilities Committee -

-Council approved up to $1,835,579 in sewer system revenue bonds (rate-backed loan) through the Wisconsin Clean Water Fund at a stated 2.475% interest rate.
+Council approved issuing up to $1,835,579 in sewer system rate-backed loans (Series 2026) through the Wisconsin Clean Water Fund at a stated 2.475% interest rate.

 City Council -

-The council vote on the borrowing resolution was 8-0 and it passed.
+The council vote on the sewer system rate-backed loan resolution was 8-0 and it passed.

 City Council -

-Per the meeting-item summary, the borrowing proceeds were slated for sanitary sewer replacements (Harbor, 16th, and Emmet), lead service sanitary laterals, and pipe-lining (sewer rehab technique) in various locations, with repayment from sewer system revenues.
+Per the meeting-item summary, the loan proceeds were slated for sanitary sewer replacements (Harbor, 16th, and Emmet), lead service sanitary laterals, and pipe-lining in various locations, with repayment from sewer system revenues.

 City Council -